 Nominated student-athletes will receive an email that will direct them to the NCAA Program Hub to complete a profile and submit their application through the “Application” tab.
 [Note: Nominated student-athletes may access the application on the NCAA Program Hub and should log-in as a “Program Hub User” under the “Returning User?” option.
 By entering the same email address that they were nominated with and clicking “Password Unknown?”, the nominees will be able to reset their password, set up a profile and access the application under the “Application” tab.]

 All application materials must be submitted by the nominated student-athlete.
 The deadline to both nominate and submit all application materials is tentatively late March 2017.

 There is no application or registration fee associated with the Forum.
 The NCAA will cover the costs associated with lodging, meals and program materials.
 The only costs to the participants will be hotel incidentals.

 For those traveling to Indianapolis from more than 300 miles, the NCAA will cover the cost of flights, ground transportation in Indianapolis, parking at the airport of origin and baggage fees.
 Flyers who also have to drive to their airport of origin over 50 miles round-trip will be reimbursed following the program at 54 cents per mile via the online NCAA reimbursement system.

 Participants traveling from within 300 miles of Indianapolis will be required to drive and will be reimbursed following the program at 54 cents per mile for mileage over 50 miles round-trip via the online NCAA reimbursement system.
 The NCAA will also cover the cost associated with parking at the hotel in Indianapolis.

-For more information about the NCAA Career in Sports Forum, please contact Justin Paysinger, associate director of leadership development, via email at firstname.lastname@example.org or by phone at 317-917-6036.
+For more information about the NCAA Career in Sports Forum, please contact Justin Paysinger, associate director of leadership development, at email@example.com or 317-917-6036.